-In addition, rotations are available for medical students; nurses; physician assistants; social workers; psychologists; and other allied professionals.
+In addition, rotations (or "shadowing experiences") are available for medical students, nurses, physician assistants, social workers, psychologists, and other allied professionals.

-Shorter “ambassadorships” are also available for health care administrators, planners and other hospital leadership interested in learning more about the LIFE Program or child cancer survivorship in general.
+Shorter “ambassadorships” are also available for health care administrators, planners and other hospital leadership interested in learning more about the LIFE Service or child cancer survivorship in general.

 Providing Healthcare to Childhood Cancer Survivors